aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-text/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to TEXT" h2="Transform MSG to TEXT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to TEXT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Email for C++ is the perfect solution for you.
+This API allows you to convert MSG file format to HTML.
+Once you have the HTML, you can use Aspose.Words for C++ to export it to TEXT.
+Both of these APIs are included in the Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful and feature-rich API that makes it easy to convert MSG files to HTML.
+It supports a wide range of features, including the ability to read and write MSG files, convert MSG to HTML, and more.
+It also supports a variety of other file formats, such as EML, MHTML, and PST.

+Aspose.Words for C++ is a powerful API that allows you to export HTML to TEXT.
+It supports a wide range of features, including the ability to read and write HTML, convert HTML to TEXT, and more.
+It also supports a variety of other file formats, such as DOC, DOCX, and PDF.

+Aspose.Total for C++ is a comprehensive package that includes both Aspose.Email for C++ and Aspose.Words for C++.
+It provides developers with a complete set of tools for working with email and document files.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}